Sometimes letting things go is an act of far greater power than defending or hanging on” ~Eckhart Tolle

 I grew up in the Jane and Finch community with young boys from different countries, spaces and places worldwide.
 Despite numerous differences we usually had two things in common: some sort of disconnect from our father and a love for aggressive TV or Film heroes.
 No retreat, no surrender, no backing down, not ending up the loser in a conflict or test of strength, that was our bombs-bursting-in-air and tough-as-nails idea of manhood.

-Fast forward to 2011, I wear a white ribbon pin everyday and everywhere I go.
+Fast forward to 2011, I wore a white ribbon pin everywhere I go.
 With dozens of ribbons out there to represent a variety of issues these days, people ask me “why the colour White?” in addition to the usual question “what does a White Ribbon mean?”
 Many people greet it as heroic, but some people see it as cowardly.
 For some men, once they initially hear the group’s focus is ending men’s violence against women, they get upset, or feel ‘left out’.
 “What about violence men face?” they ask.
 To them I explain how this is part of a greater conversation on how violence has wrapped its hands around the throats and minds of men and we need to find role models of healthy masculinity to encourage men to be themselves.
 Some men don’t let me get that far in the conversation, or allow themselves to hear it.
 They feel threatened by it all, as if under attack and an internal hyper-masculinity-survival mode kicks in.

 They see the white flag.
 They see surrender.